How Are Home Warranties Regulated?

 man signing a document

-Home warranties are service contracts that help you cover the cost of repairs and the replacement of faulty systems and appliances in your home.
+Home warranties are service contracts that help cover repair and replacement costs for faulty systems and appliances in your home.
 You’ll pay a monthly or annual premium for coverage, along with a deductible when it’s time to make a claim.

-Since a home warranty can cost hundreds of dollars a year, you’ll want to know that these companies are properly regulated and not violating the terms of the contract.
+Since a home warranty can cost hundreds of dollars per year, you’ll want to know these companies are properly regulated and not violating the contract terms.
 Home warranties are regulated at the state level, but other entities help ensure these companies are following state and federal regulations.
 Here’s what you need to know.

 Key insights